Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 3. Lock-Outs

 Most people hope they never experience the moment of dread that washes over you when you realize you are locked out of your house.
-While no one aims to wind up in this situation, it inevitably happens to the majority of people at some point in their life.
+While no one aims to wind up in this situation, it inevitably happens to the majority of people at some point in their lives.

 If you’ve planned ahead, you might have a friend, family member, or neighbour on hand with a key that can help you get back into your home, but if you have no other way in, you will have to call a locksmith.